AlexxNB/svelte-chota/docs_src/src/pages/components/grid.md

 ### Size

 You can specify the size of the columns.
-Property `size` can be *from 1 to 12*.
+The `size` property can be *from 1 to 12*.

-Each column's size speciefed after how many columns you want out of 12.
+Each column's size is specified by how many columns you want out of 12.
 So if you want 4 columns out of 12, use `size="4"`.

 ```example script:hide
 <script>